bcarun/madrascoder/tutorials/001-pragmatic-cucumber/03-converting-datatable-to-java-object.md

   @Given("user wants to create employee with following details") public void userWantsToCreateEmployeeWithFollowingDetails(Map<String, Object> employeeMap) {
+    // Don't create ObjectMapper instance like the one below, it is just an example
     // Create one instance of ObjectMapper and keep reusing every where, else autowire Spring's ObjectMapper bean final ObjectMapper objectMapper = new ObjectMapper();
     objectMapper.registerModule(new JavaTimeModule())